Visit La Chapelle Faucher

 The Chateau de Puyguilhem is just a few kilometers away from La Chapelle Faucher.
 The chateau is an interesting mix of medieval and Renaissance architecture and looks a bit like the castles in the Loire Valley.

-Garden lovers will enjoy a visit to the Jardins Tranquille at Brantome and of course Brantome itself is superb, one of the most attractive towns in the Dordogne.
+Garden lovers will enjoy a visit to the Jardins Tranquille at Brantome and of course Brantome itself is superb, one of the most attractive towns in the Dordogne and definitely one of our favourites.